Recent Storm Damage Posts

-In the wake of Winter Storm Jonas, many along the coast are dealing with cleanup of flooded properties.
-Below are some tips from The Institute of Inspection, Cleaning and Restoration Certification (IICRC).
+If you are dealing with storm damage and flood cleanup you’ll appreciate tips from The Institute of Inspection, Cleaning and Restoration Certification (IICRC).
 The IICRC with industry-wide participation, certifies and develops certifications and standards for inspection, cleaning and restoration.

 Flood victims can follow a few simple steps to reduce property damage and limit health risks.

 Flooding occurs when rising water overflows the natural boundaries of bodies of water, such as rivers and streams, and flows across the ground picking up all kinds of contamination.
 The water can be contaminated with soil bacteria, decaying insects, animal droppings, oils and fluids from roadways, and fertilizers and pesticides from fields or gardens.

 The IICRC offers these tips to clean up after floods: